 Forces and moments: Calculates the forces and moments on a specific surface or set of surfaces.
 This is useful, for example, when one wants to find pressure and viscous forces on turbine blades in a hydrodynamic analysis.

 Surface data: Calculates average or an integral sum of the simulation results on a specified surface area.

 Did you know?

-An advantage of using Subsonic Cartesian analysis involving rotating flows is that power about the axis of rotation is directly output.
+An advantage of using Subsonic analysis involving rotating flows is that power about the axis of rotation is directly output.

 Under Advanced concepts, you will find additional setup option for rotating zones.
 Rotating zones can be used to model rotating systems such as turbines, fans, ventilators, and similar systems.
 Currently, for the steady-state analysis type, the MRF (Multiple Reference Frame) type is supported.